 The types of tests, test certificates, and the time frame in which you must take the test also vary from country to country.
 We encourage you to review the latest travel guidelines for the country you wish to travel to by using the Foreign Commonwealth and Development Office website.

 What type of Covid-19 test do I need to return to the UK?

 The testing requirements were simplified on October 4th 2021 when the traffic light system was replaced by a two-tier system categorising countries as ‘red-listed and ‘countries open for travel’.
 All countries were swiftly removed from the Red List, and you only had to take a lateral flow test on return to the UK.
 There was a slight backtrack on this as concerns around the Omicron variant made news in late November 2021, however on 5th January 2022 the UK government thankfully dropped pre arrival tests and Day 2 PCR tests for all vaccinated travellers entering the UK.
-If double vaccinated you now just need to take a lateral flow test on Day 2.

 What test do fully-vaccinated travellers need to return from a country that is open for travel?

 Rules for fully-vaccinated travellers also apply to those who have not been fully vaccinated if they;

 - are under 18 years old and a UK resident (with the exception of the pre return lateral flow test which only under 12’s are exempt from)

 - are taking part in a Covid-19 vaccine trial in the UK or the US